fosscell/bashworkshop/Bashworkshop.md

     find . -mtime -2
         Search the current directory and all subdirectories for files modified within the last 2 days.

-locate   - Scan a database for files with a given name, and print their names.
-Faster than find, but requires that the database be built in advance (and be up to date).

-    Examples:

-    sudo /usr/libexec/locate.updatedb
-        Switch to root (see sudo) and build/update the database. locate foo
-        Search the database for files with names containing "foo", or in folders with names containing "foo", and print their paths.

 Administration Commands
 =======================